awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-launch-template-permissions.md

 You can add more actions to your policy to give users more options in the wizard\.
 For example, you can add permissions for Elastic Load Balancing API actions to allow users to select from a list of existing load balancers in Step 3 of the wizard\.

 Use `iam:PassRole` to allow \(or deny\) users to pass a role to Amazon EC2 if the launch template specifies an instance profile with an IAM role\.
 Users without this permission receive an error that they are not authorized to use the launch template\.
-For an example policy, see [Control Which IAM Roles Can Be Passed \(Using PassRole\)](security_iam_id-based-policy-examples.md#policy-example-pass-IAM-role)\.
+For an example policy, see [Control which IAM roles can be passed \(using PassRole\)](security_iam_id-based-policy-examples.md#policy-example-pass-IAM-role)\.

 To verify provisioning from the Amazon EC2 console, users might need additional permissions \(for example, `ec2:DescribeInstances` to view instances, `ec2:DescribeInstanceStatus` to show instance status, or `ec2:DescribeTags` to show tags\)\.